eddie-knight/osps-assessments/guidance/getting-started.md

 It is recommended to follow the guide one step at a time, rather than seeking to read and understand the process in completeness.
 You will internalize more by attempting the exercises yourself.

-As with many things in security there is often not one “correct answer”, despite there being infinite wrong answers.
-If you would like to ask questions or help improve this guidance, please don't hesitate to engage through the designated [community channels](./CONTRIBUTING.md).

 ## Identifying Your Use Case

 How you engage with this guidance will depend on your use case: